 - Our policy, procedure or investigation process has not been followed.

 Are actions taken under this policy and its procedures confidential?

-Information relating to investigations and sanctions applied under this policy will be treated sensitively.
-It will not routinely be shared with other Adult Volunteers (other than Commissioners), Young Members or parents, unless appropriate.
+Information relating to investigations and sanctions applied under this policy will be treated in line with our managing information policy.